Amao-Liang/ANC-Lab-Exercise-for-PolyU-EIE4435/README.md

 You may either use Visual Studio Code (see https://code.visualstudio.com/docs/introvideos/basics) or Google Colab (see https://www.geeksforgeeks.org/how-to-use-google-colab/) to complete this lab exercise.

 ## Acknowledgement
-Very grateful to Dr. Zhengding Luo and Dr. Dongyuan Shi for providing the audio files and the impulse responses of the primary and secondary paths.
-You can click the link: https://github.com/Luo-Zhengding/SFANC-FxNLMS-ANC-Algorithm-based-on-Deep-Learning to learn more about the deep learning-based ANC approach.
+Very grateful to Dr. Dongyuan Shi and Dr. Zhengding Luo for providing the audio files and the impulse responses of the primary and secondary paths.
+You may click the link: https://github.com/Luo-Zhengding/SFANC-FxNLMS-ANC-Algorithm-based-on-Deep-Learning to learn more about the deep learning-based ANC approach.